khualu/simulate_nature/NOC_5_PHYSICS_LIBRARIES/readme.md

 void draw() {
   background(255);

-  // This makes sure that the engines runs how it should, so step by step calculations box2d.step();
+  // This makes sure that the engines runs how it should,
+  // This is because it runs on real time units box2d.step();